dsuwo/Western_DataScience_BootCamp/Unit1/Lesson3_Models.md

 There are loads of different types of models: linear models, logistic models, optimization models, network models, and more.

-In the following slides, we will take you on a tour of some of the most common DS and ML models.
+In the following section, we will take you on a tour of some of the most common DS and ML models.

-Don't worry — you don't need to know all of these!
-In fact, very few people have mastered *all* models.

-Rather, the objective is to know what models exist, so you may choose the most appropriate ones for your own data.
-We just want you to get a sense of what's available.

 # Supervised and Unsupervised Algorithms

-Watch this vidoe! :)
+Watch this vidoe!

 [![Link to YouTube Video](https://img.youtube.com/vi/3hr03qPD51M/0.jpg)](https://www.youtube.com/watch?v=3hr03qPD51M)